Topics Map > Student Academic Policies > Courses/Enrolling

-The deadline for L&S undergraduates to drop semester-long courses is the end of the 9th week of classes.
-Courses may not be dropped after the 9th week except in extremely unusual circumstances, and only then with approval of an academic dean.
+The deadline for L&S undergraduates to drop semester-long courses is usually the end of the 12th week of instruction.
+See Dates & Deadlines for more detailed information.
+Courses may not be dropped after the 12th week of instruction except in extremely unusual circumstances, and only then with approval of an academic dean.
 (The drop deadline for summer session classes varies based on the number of weeks a course is being offered.
 Please consult the Key Deadline Dates for All Summer Students on the Office of the Registrar's Schedule of Classes link for the exact drop deadline for a particular summer session.)

 Courses dropped after Wednesday of the second week of classes during the fall or spring semester have a "DR" notation recorded on the transcript.
 Please note that a "DR" on a student's record DOES NOT have any implications when applying to graduate schools or seeking employment.

 Students who wish to drop all of their classes or their last class must officially withdraw from the semester/term.
-Information about withdrawing completely from a term or semester can be found at Withdrawal.
+Information about withdrawing completely from a term or semester can be found at Withdrawing from Semester/Term.
 UW-Madison does not use the term "withdraw" or "withdrawal" to refer to dropping one or more classes and still staying enrolled for the semester/term in question.

-Is it possible to drop a class after the 9-week deadline (or after the official drop deadline)?
+Is it possible to drop a class after the 12-week of instruction deadline (or after the official drop deadline)?

 It is the College's policy to allow an L&S undergraduate student to drop a course only when verifiable circumstances beyond a student's control either prevented the student from dropping the course before the deadline (e.g., a student was hospitalized and the deadline passed while the student was in the hospital) or prevented the student from completing the class (e.g., a student has broken a leg and won't be able to finish his/her swimming class).